awsdocs/amazon-fsx-windows-user-guide/doc_source/using-data-dedup.md

 For more information about data deduplication, see the Microsoft [Understanding Data Deduplication](https://docs.microsoft.com/en-us/windows-server/storage/data-deduplication/understand) documentation\.

+**Note**
+If you encounter issues with getting data deduplication jobs to run successfully, see [Troubleshooting data deduplication](data-dedup-ts.md)\.

 ## Enabling data deduplication<a name="enable-dedup"></a>

 You enable data deduplication on an Amazon FSx for Windows File Server file share using the `Enable-FSxDedup` command, as follows\.